Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Discussion

 To illustrate the power of a novel causal separability (CS-) criterion derived in the above let us consider probably its most important generic example: one-parametric family of density matrices $ \hat{\rho}^{(D)}_{N}(p) $ those defined in the $ D^{\otimes N} $ dimensional Hilbert space (with arbitrary number of subsystems $ N \geq 2 $ and arbitrary $ D \geq 2 $ dimensionality of each subsystem's Hilbert subspace) and all being only one- ($ p $-) parameter-dependent.
 In what follows it will be reasonable to call all density matrices of such type as \textit{equally connected} ( EC-) ones or, alternatively, \textit{Werner connected} since in its $ D \otimes D $ realization such matrices encode Werner states of two-partite quantum system where each among two parties (or subsystems) is defined in $ D $-dimensional Hilbert space.
 Especially, for the particular case $ D=2 $ the latter states of $ D \otimes D $ quantum system encode usual two-qubit Werner states, which turn out to be so-called \textit{Werner-entangled} see e.g. \cite{5,6,8} and some examples in below.
 In the literature on separability criteria for $ 2 \otimes 2 $ case people distinguish two classes of one-parametric EC-density matrices: a) one discriminating between one completely orthogonal configuration and the rest of configurations with equal transition rates between distinct pairs of completely orthogonal configurations ( Peres \cite{5} ) and b) EC-density matrices with discrimination between two distinct (not completely orthogonal) configurations and with strong discrimination between corresponding transition rates of these two types of distinct configurations to their completely orthogonal counterparts ( Horodecki \cite{6} ).
 Here we consider the $ D^{\otimes N} $ generalisations of both these classes - called in below as a)- and b) ones - on the family of $ D^{N} $-dimensional EC-density matrices.
+The details of the derivation of all subsequent formulas one can see in the Appendix A together with some additional comments on the validity of each sub-case being considered.